-By now you should have a good idea of how to recognize if the guy is over-protective around you.
+By now you should have a good idea of how to recognize if a guy is protective over you.

-I mentioned the unique concept of the hero instinct earlier.
-It’s revolutionized the way I understand how men work in relationships.
+This is a unique concept that has revolutionized the way we understand how men work in relationships.

 And it’s all down to knowing how to trigger these innate drivers that motivate men to love, commit, and protect.